pola-rs/r-polars/README.md

     ## │ 148.7       │
     ## └─────────────┘

-## User pass user defined functions to polars
+## Execute R functions within a polars query

 It is possible to mix R code with polars by passing R functions to polars.
 R functions are slower.
 Use native polar